1906–07 Aston Villa F.C. season

 The 1906–07 Football League season was Aston Villa's 19th season in the First Division, the top flight of English football at the time.
 The season fell in what was to be called Villa's golden era.
+Club crests did not always hold their current importance.
+In the case of Aston Villa Football Club, while the rampant lion was associated with the club from near its inception in 1874, the earliest known crest, the Lion Rampant To dexter (facing left) on a shield with motto "Prepared", was first documented in the club program of 1 September 1906.